 If you get peckish, you'll find Welsh rarebit, sausage rolls, salads, charcuterie, cheeses and other good things on our blackboard; or join us on Sundays for a traditional roast.

-In our handsome first floor dining room, we offer an à la carte menu with classic British and French influences created by Chef-Director Henry Harris and Head Chef Steve Collins.
+In our handsome first floor dining room, we offer an à la carte menu with classic British and French influences created by Chef-Director Henry Harris.

 Reflecting our careful sourcing of seasonal ingredients, daily-changing dishes might include grilled rabbit, mustard sauce and smoked bacon; rib eye steak, chips and bone marrow butter; or pan roast chicken, braised lettuce, morels and peas.
 On Sundays, we offer a traditional roast, including beef, chicken, and a seven-hour, slow-roasted shoulder of lamb.
 A drinks list focuses on Old World wines, from Beaujolais to Rioja and Chianti, as well as classic cocktails and apéritifs.

 We have a choice of charming spaces available, whether you’re organising a family celebration, a corporate function or a hero’s return.
-On the second floor, there are two beautifully appointed private dining rooms – one small, one medium-sized.
+We have three private dining rooms for parties of eight to forty.
 For larger functions, including wedding receptions, the first floor dining room is a perfect setting.
 In the warmer months, our garden is also available for dining and drinks.

 European history buffs will know the Hero of Maida was one Sir John Stuart.
 In 1806 this rakish lieutenant-general crushed Napoleon’s seemingly invincible forces at the Battle of Maida in southern Italy.
 Four years later, an inn named in his honour opened on Edgware Road near the brand new Regent’s Canal.
 Within a short space of time, this leafy corner of London came to be known as Maida Vale after the local landmark.